martinseanhunt/median/README.md

 ## Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)

+## TODO

+1. Save user to state when commenting or adding post and grab that user if it's available

+2. Move upvote/downvote in to dedicated component

+3. Use redux for posts, just add on or subtract from the activePost by sending an action on each interval, then send a seperate action to handle the update on mouse up

+4. Link up category on post-detail page

+5. Make success in to a component

+6. Import svgs - comments list etc